Frequently Asked Questions

 How long does it take to replace a roof? +

-Once we do your free inspection and know exactly what we are working with, we will give you a clear timeline.
+Once we complete your free inspection, we give you a clear timeline.
 We do not like surprises any more than you do.

 Can a roof be replaced in the Utah winter months? +